fastapi/fastapi/docs/en/docs/deployment/deta.md

 ## Create a free **Deta Space** account

-Now create a free account on <a href="https://deta.space?ref=fastapi" class="external-link" target="_blank">Deta Space</a>, you just need an email and password.
+Next, create a free account on <a href="https://deta.space?ref=fastapi" class="external-link" target="_blank">Deta Space</a>, you just need an email and password.

 You don't even need a credit card.